Back Discover Easter Week in Asturias

 Another very typical Easter bun is the traditional Mantecado de Avilés or Mantecado Imperial de Avilés, which used to be given by the godfathers and godmothers of the city to their godchildren on Easter Sunday.
 Today it has become a typical Easter dessert that everyone buys or makes, because it is delicious.

-Torrijas, slices of bread soaked in milk or wine and coated in egg batter, fried and sweetened, are another of the traditional Easter sweets in Asturias.
+Torrijas, slices of bread soaked in milk or wine and coated in egg batter, fried and sweetened, are another of the most popular Easter sweets in Asturias.
 There are also pestiños, a sweet made with a dough of flour and eggs which, cut into small, thin pieces, is fried in plenty of oil and then dipped in honey or sprinkled with sugar.
 And of course the casadiellas, very Asturian, which are eaten all year round at celebrations, including Easter.

 Not forgetting that some brotherhoods have the tradition of accompanying so many sweets with a special lemonade, made from lemon juice, homemade and various liqueurs, adding cinnamon and sugar.